kalarp/windows-selection-guide/main.md

 Casement windows open outward, providing excellent ventilation and unobstructed views.
 Awning windows, which hinge at the top, are ideal for rainy climates as they allow fresh air while keeping water out.

 **Sliding and Fixed Windows**
 Sliding windows are perfect for modern homes where space is at a premium, offering a sleek, minimalist appearance.
-Fixed windows, on the other hand, are often used to frame picturesque views and enhance the overall façade without the need for operation.
+Fixed windows, on the other hand, are often used to frame picturesque views and enhance the overall façade.

 **Traditional Sash Windows**
 In countries like the UK, traditional sash windows are part of the architectural heritage.
 Their vertical sliding mechanism and period-correct design help maintain the historic character of older buildings, though they may require specialized maintenance.